Skip to main content

 Performance and self-fashioning

 Hal's first soliloquy announces that his tavern life is a calculated performance designed to make his eventual reformation look more impressive.
 Read this declaration as a structural key.
 Every later scene tests it: the tavern role-play in 2.4, the reconciliation with his father in 3.2, the killing of Hotspur in 5.4.
-A sophisticated argument treats Hal's identity as a political construction rather than a personal awakening.
+A sophisticated argument treats Hal's identity as a political construction rather than a personal awakening, and reads the play's craft as the source of that meaning.

 Two readings to put in tension

 A traditionalist reading treats the play as the education of an ideal king.
 A new historicist reading, after Stephen Greenblatt, treats it as the staging of subversive energies that the play ultimately contains.
-A strong essay holds both and shows where each illuminates the Falstaff problem.
+Module B rewards exactly this move: a strong essay holds both readings, judges where each illuminates the Falstaff problem, and arrives at a considered personal view rather than reporting the critics neutrally.

 Common pitfalls